quadratini/Cards/README.md

 ![alt text](assets/DeckDemo.gif)

 # Second Iteration
-The full game of Blackjack, has features such as the playing getting BlackJack, the Ace being a 1 or an 11, depending on what is favorable for the player, etc.
+The full game of Blackjack, has features such as the player getting BlackJack, the Ace being a 1 or an 11, depending on what is favorable for the player, etc.

 ![alt text](assets/blackjack3.gif)